How to Use Hyaluronic Acid Serum Correctly

 If you’re new to vitamin C or want to understand how to apply it correctly once you’ve chosen a product, see our guide: How to Use Vitamin C Serum for Brighter Skin.

-The products below were selected because they align with dermatologist recommendations—appropriate concentrations, fragrance-free, and formulated with soothing or barrier-supporting ingredients.
+The products below were selected because they fit common sensitive-skin guidelines like added hydration and antioxidant support—appropriate concentrations, fragrance-free, and formulated with soothing or barrier-supporting ingredients.

 Why dermatologists recommend this type: Ascorbyl glucoside is a vitamin C derivative known for being gentler and more stable than pure L-ascorbic acid.
 Dr. Chacon notes that while derivatives may work more slowly, they offer a viable entry point for sensitive skin.